 A couple can use family mediation or collaborative practice as soon as possible after they have decided their relationship is ending and they feel able to discuss any disputes.
 Mediation and collaboration can be helpful before legal proceedings begin, to encourage co-operation between the couple and to prevent disputes from getting worse and agreement becoming harder to reach in the future.
 They can also be used after a separation or dissolution of a civil partnership if new issues arise or there are outstanding issues to be resolved.

-For more information about mediation and a national map of local services, see www.relationships-scotland.org.uk.
+There is more information about mediation and a national map of local services on the Relationships Scotland website.

 Some local solicitors may be skilled in family mediation.
 You can check what is available in your area by contacting the Law Society of Scotland:

 The Law Society of Scotland